gymrek-lab/core/docs/api/examples.rst

 .. include:: ../../tests/data/apoe.hap
   :literal:

-You can use the :ref:`data API <api-data>` and the :ref:`simphenotype API <api-haptools-sim_phenotype>` to create such a file.
+You can use the :ref:`data API <api-data>` and the :ref:`simphenotype API <api-core-sim_phenotype>` to create such a file.

 .. code-block:: python

-    from haptools import data
+    from core import data
-    from haptools.sim_phenotype import Haplotype
+    from core.sim_phenotype import Haplotype

     variants = {}
     # load variants from the snplist file